Which recording studio essential gear do you think is most often missed off the list when new studios are set up?

 + Keep a constant backup and easily sync to other devices

 – You’re relying on a third-party company’s network and security

 One Size Doesn’t Fit All

 Personally, I backup weekly to an external hard drive, as well as keeping a constant cloud backup – best of both worlds!
 Whichever method you decide to go for though, just remember – anything is better than nothing.
 Even if you choose to backup to a stack of DVDs every night, just make sure you have a backup!
 (Please don’t use DVDs though…)

 Be aware, though, that a backup is only a backup once a successful restore has been completed, confirming that it works.
 I recommend restoring a few files every month, just to test that the backup is working as it should.

-And while I backup every night, this is not a requirement – you can decide for yourself how often you’d like your data to be backed up.
+And while I backup every day, this is not a requirement – you can decide for yourself how often you’d like your data to be backed up.
 A good rule of thumb is to backup any work that would be problematic for you to have to redo.

 Not Worth The Risk

 Hopefully, if you don’t already have a backup solution in place, you’ll be considering it now.
 And if you do, don’t forget to do a test restore every now and then!
 It’s easy to get lax with backups when all we really want to be doing is making music.
 It’s also easy to tell ourselves “I’ll just be careful”.
 However, human error isn’t the only cause of data loss.
 Power surges, hardware failures, theft and more can all pose catastrophic risks to our studios, so having a recent backup available at all times is vital.